 A targeted word that’s used to best describe the contents of a blog post or website.
 Doing intelligent keyword research and incorporating your target keywords in your content is important to creating successful blog posts, because it gives Google clear information about the nature of your article.
 Without using proper keywords, Google won’t know how to index your articles, which will make it harder for your blog to rank in organic search results.

 Keyword research is the process of (ideally) finding untapped, high-volume keywords that your readers search for on Google.
 A clever keyword research strategy is to target keywords within your blog’s competitive power—the maximum keyword competition your site is likely to rank for.
-You can increase your chances of finding the best keywords by using a combination of various tools like Google Keyword Planner, Ahrefs Keywords Explorer, Twinword Ideas or Moz Keyword Explorer.
+You can increase your chances of finding the best keywords by using a combination of various tools like my very own Free Keyword Research Tool, Google Keyword Planner, Ahrefs Keywords Explorer, Twinword Ideas or Moz Keyword Explorer.

 The act of placing too many of the same keywords within a single post or page—in an attempt to game search engines and rank higher.
 (Don’t do it).